Glendale Library, Arts & Culture: Computer Services

 Glendale Public Library offers many services to its patrons, both at the Central location as well as its branches.
 GPL Central provides free wireless broadband internet access throughout the system.
 GPL currently provides wired internet access through their 32 public computers at Central and many at each branch location.
 GPL offers classes on various software such as Microsoft Word, Excel, and PowerPoint, in addition to their extremely popular "Computer Club for Beginners".
 The "Computer Club" class helps students of all ages learn the basics of operating a computer, searching the Internet, and using email.
 GPL also offers computer classes in Spanish and Armenian.

 Adult Reading Program

-The Glendale Public Library Adult Reading Program offers a unique approach to learning literacy skills.
+The Glendale Public Library Adult Reading Program offers an approach to learning literacy skills.
 The program combines basic instruction with the adult students' goals, making it possible for adults who struggle with reading to learn and use the tools necessary for life, family, job and pride.
 Both those new to reading and those new to the English language can benefit from the Adult Reading Program.